As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Chalcedony | 7 |

 Many specimens of this group are tumbled together.
 Larger chunks of quartz require a ceramic tumbling media, though.
-Jasper and agate are recommended for beginners as they have an excellent satisfying luster.
+Jasper and agate are recommended for beginners as they have a satisfying luster.

 The banded amethyst has a Mohs hardness of 7 and requires separate tumbling due to its fragile nature.
 The same goes for large specimens of rock quartz, clear quartz, crystal quartz, or rose quartz.

 Going up on the Mohs scale, it becomes more challenging to tumble rocks due to their hardness.
-Diamonds, for example, who are at ten on the Mohs scale, can’t be smoothed as no grit can grind them.
+For example, diamonds at ten on the Mohs scale can’t be smoothed as no grit can grind them.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):